JeffCohen/ez/README.md

   book_count
 ```

+**Default Values**
-Finally, you can specify default values for columns in several ways.
+You can specify default values for columns in several ways.
 Suppose we want to make sure that `copies_on_hand` always has the value `0` for new rows.
 First, the fancy way:

 ```
 Book